biosaxs-dev/molass-develop/_sources/chapters/07/documentation.md

     ・ _config.yml
     ・ _toc.yml

 These files are usually placed either at the root of the repository or the docs sub folder.
-Compare them with those of an existing book you already know, then you should begin to know how to edit.
+Compare them with those of an existing book you already know, then you should begin to know which source file to edit.
+To edit the source file, which is either a markdown text file or a Jupyter notebook, you should be well informed on the syntax summarized in [MyST syntax cheat sheet](https://jupyterbook.org/en/stable/reference/cheatsheet.html).

 See also as you proceed: